lbolla/lbolla.info/content/blog/aurora-88s.md

-# aurora 88s
+# Aurora 88s

-- title: aurora 88s
 - author: lbolla
-- category: About me
+- category: personal
-- tags:
+- tags: italiano
-- summary:
+- summary: Aurora 88s was a present
-- post_id: 24
 - date: 2006-10-14 13:24:57
-- post_date_gmt: 2006-10-14 11:24:57
-- comment_status: open
-- post_name: aurora-88s
-- status: publish
-- post_type: post

 ----------------

+![aurora 88s][1]

-![aurora 88s][1] this is an aurora 88s fountain pen. it was a present of my grand-grand-grandmother to my father, about 50 years ago. now, my grandmother has given it to me. amazingly, it still works smoothly.
-I wonder what of all the things I've bought in the last year will last for 50 years. probably nothing.
+This is an `Aurora 88s` fountain pen.
+It was a present of my grand-grand-grandmother to my father, about 50 years ago.
+Now, my grandmother has given it to me.
+Amazingly, it still works smoothly.
+I wonder what of all the things I've bought in the last year will last for 50 years.
+Probably nothing.
 I will take care of it and I will use it wisely.
 Thank you.

    [1]: http://lbolla.info/blog/wp-content/uploads/2006/10/aurora88goldcap.jpg